 Orange County Friends Meeting approved each of the following minutes on the date indicated, and each still represents settled policy:

-Same-gender marriages (12 May 1996)
+Same-gender Marriages (12 May 1996)

 Where two friends seek to put their committed relationship into the form of marriage under the care of the Meeting, the gender of the partners is not an impediment.